 Below is another schematic cross section published by ReconAfrica.
 This one also has no vertical scale.
 The seismic data now available give more detailed and very different interpretation.
 I’ll discuss these below.
 The figure shows that ReconAfrica is targeting the Permian age shale intervals of the Prince Albert and Whitehill equivalent Formations.
 The ST-1 well in the Owambo-Etosha basin had a small oil showing in Proterozoic Otavi limestones.
 The light blue Owambo Formation is part of the Mulden Group.
 The brown lowermost interval thus represents the Otavi Group.
 Note that the figure suggests that “things deepen to the East” a suggestion that is in conflict with the aeromagnetic data shown in figure 6.
 It is also in conflict with scientific literature, which doesn’t document the existence of the Whitehall (equivalent) and Prince Albert Formations in the subsurface of NE Namibia.

 Below is a paleogeographic reconstruction of the area during the late Permian when the Whitehill and Albert Formation shales were deposited.
 To the left if a figure by ReconAfrica, to the right a figure from an authoritative comprehensive review article by Catuneanu et al (2005).
 That article doesn’t show any Whitehall/Prince Albert shales in the Kavango area (purple arrows).
+A more recent PhD dissertation (Werner, 2006) also doesn’t show the presence of marine deposits in this area.

 Before we get to ReconAfrica’s well and seismic data, let’s look at data from another company in the area.
 Figures 3 and 6 show two other lease blocks.
 The blocks edged in red in figure 3 are leased to Monitor Exploration Ltd. MEL makes clear they’re exploring the Owambo basin.
 They state: “The Owambo basin is probably the most important area in terms of hydrocarbons exploration onshore Namibia.
 Its stratigraphy comprises rocks from Pre-Cambrian times till the Tertiary cover of the Kalahari Sands Formation with a total thickness up to 8,000m.
 Otavi Group, a Neoproterozoic carbonate platform, represents the main target”.
 MEL also states that “aeromagnetic data suggest that there are features associated with magmatic intrusions that may have affected the petroleum system.”
 Are they referring to the Okavango Dyke Swarm?
 Or are they referring to the younger Etendeka volcanics?
 MEL also published a seismic section.
 Matt Totten correlated that seismic section with the seismic sections of ReconAfrica.
 The result is shown here.